 Dunkaroo Dip was super popular snack in the 90s.
 You were not cool if you didn’t have a Dunkaroo in your lunchbox… oh the nostalgia!
 It was just vanilla cake frosting topped with rainbow sprinkles and cinnamon cookies on the side.

-This Dunkaroo Dip is still all the fun, but it has been elevated to meet adulthood.
+This homemade Dunkaroo Dip is still all the fun, but it has been elevated to meet adulthood.
 A little more protein, a little less sugar, some fruit on the side.
 I am not saying it is “healthy,” but it is still a great decadent dessert and snack.
 Plus it is SUPER easy to make!

 - Vanilla Boxed Cake Mix: I use ones which contain pudding in the mix, they tend to taste the best.
 I used Betty Crocker Super Moist, French Vanilla.